resulumit/representations/content/home/demo.md

 We therefore encourage those who are less likely to be seen at conferences --- including, but not limited to, women, minorities, and first generation scholars --- to [propose a presentation](proposal).

+Similarly, the series are open to theoretical as well as empirical studies, qualitative as well as quantitative research, null as well as significant results, and so on.

 ### Dynamic